GiridharPrasath/nlp-tk/README.md

 # nlp-tk
-A simple web-scraper and wordcloud app
+A simple web-scraper and wordcloud script